My ALS Reversal

 I likewise noticed a significant loss of balance.
 I could no longer stand in one position without constantly shifting my feet.

-We attended a business trade show in the fall of 2010 in Coeur D’Alene, a beautiful mountain resort area in northern Idaho.
+We attended a business trade show in the fall of 2010 in Coeur D’Alene, a beautiful mountain resort area in northern Idaho where the air is thin and cold.
 I struggled to perform simple tasks involved with setting up our display booth.
 While walking across a carpeted floor early one morning, I tripped, resulting in my first embarrassing fall, though I escaped serious injury.

 I also began having significant issues with my breathing at night, especially when first lying down in bed.
 All this did not make sense.